-On display in our exhibition ‘ANIMAL: World Art Journeys’ is an array of exotic and fascinating objects from around the world, including the ‘powerful animal’ objects from ancient Egypt.
-Discover how animals were worshipped in ancient Egypt and why these creatures were revered so highly by the ancient people.
+Discover how animals were worshipped in ancient Egypt as gods and goddesses, their sacred meanings, and why these creatures were revered so highly by the Egyptian people.

 Whether as deities, pets, symbols of fertility, or objects of fear, protection and luck, animals played a significant role in both royal and non-royal life in ancient Egypt, featuring heavily in everyday secular and religious activities.

-Animals often had attractive qualities that the ancient Egyptians perhaps admired and wanted to emulate, for example; strength; the ability to ward off predators; protective nature; nurturing characteristics and connections to rebirth.
-Therefore, displaying their deities in the forms of animals, with particular characteristics, demonstrated what they believed about each god’s nature.
+Animals often had attractive qualities that the ancient Egyptians perhaps admired and wanted to emulate.
+These included strength, the ability to ward off predators, protective nature, nurturing characteristics and connections to rebirth.
+Therefore, displaying their deities in the forms of animals, with particular characteristics, demonstrated what they believed about each god or goddess's nature.

 A whole host of animals played important roles.
 The most well-known of these is probably the cat, which has its domestic origins in ancient Egypt.
 Large cats such as cheetahs and lions were kept as exotic pets and were emblems of royalty.
 Other animals that were feared by ancient Egyptians, such as crocodiles and hippopotami, were revered and worshipped in order to protect them from their wrath.
 The crocodile was said to be the god of water and could act as a symbol of pharaonic power and strength, whereas the ibis was believed to be the patron of writing and scribes.